 Unfortunately, there is an extra wrinkle if you use a sample for purposes of selling or endorsing a product (for example in a Volkswagen ad), and the sampled artist is identifiable.
 In cases like this, you also need to get the source artist's consent.

 That's because the ad may create the impression of an endorsement.
 Without the consent, the source artist could sue for what is known as the violation of the "right of publicity."
 (The same would be true if you imitated the source artist's voice without sampling it.)

 So when you use a sample for an advertising agency or other commercial client, be aware that a third type of clearance or "release" may be necessary.

 Nowadays, there are significant roadblocks for small independent labels who want to acquire sample clearance.
 For example:

 Many small labels cannot afford the steep sample clearance rates.
 While there are no standard fees, the music publisher usually require:

 The owner of the master recording will want:

 Sometimes, instead of a rollover, the owner of the master will ask for a portion of future record royalties (although sampling consultants advise against this practice).

+In short, the sample clearance process can be a hurdle for many newer musicians.
+But there are many resources to help you ensure that you are not violating any copyright laws.
 For more information, see Rich Stim's Music Law: How to Run Your Band's Business (Nolo), a comprehensive guide to all the legal issues your band may face.